Sharain7/demo-otp-app/README.md

    git clone https://github.com/your-username/demo-otp-android.git

 - Open in Android Studio: Import the project into Android Studio.
 Ensure that you have the necessary SDK and dependencies installed.
-- Firebase Configuration: Create a Firebase project and configure your app according to Firebase guidelines.Update the google-services.json file with your Firebase project settings.
+- Firebase Configuration: Create a Firebase project and configure your app according to Firebase guidelines.
+Update the google-services.json file with your Firebase project settings.
  - Run the App: Build and run the app on an Android emulator or physical device.
 # Usage
 Phone Number Verification: